an3urysm/live-share/docs/quick-start-join.md

         <strong>Visual Studio 2017 15.6 or higher</strong><br />
        1. Install the latest update of <a href="https://www.visualstudio.com/vs/">VS 2017</a> (15.6+) on Windows (7, 8.1, or 10).<br/>
        2. Install a supported workload. e.g. ASP.NET, .NET Core, and/or Node.js<br />
-       3. Download and install the Visual Studio Live Share extension from the marketplace. <br />
+       3. Download and install the VS Live Share extension from the marketplace. <br />
        <a href="https://aka.ms/vsls-dl/vs"><img style="padding: 0; spacing: 0;" src="media/download.png"></a><br />
     </td>
 </tr>